dan-leo/masters/thesis/v8/thesis.md

 # Results {#results}

-This chapter visualizes and analyzes the results from the datasets obtained in Chapter \ref{design}.
-The visualization format can be found in \S\ref{plots}.
+This chapter visualizes and analyzes the results from the datasets obtained in Chapter \ref{design}, with comparisons drawn against LTE vendors, UE and MNOs.
+Metrics are analyzed using UE reports from the modem and measurements using the external energy capture device in \S\ref{energy_capture_device}.
+The datasets are created using telemetry tests which are performed in various network conditions using RF attenuation, and in some cases an example is shown in ECL Class 1 due to its higher likelihood of being used.
+Analysis is performed in a two-pronged approach, with the entire dataset which is visualized (format in \S\ref{plots}) in Appendix \ref{appendix_plots}, and mean distributions in Appendix \ref{appendix_measured} and \ref{appendix_ue_reported}.

 ## Primary Metrics

 This section looks at primary metrics as mentioned in \S\ref{proj_descr}.
+Power efficiency and Latency are primary metrics due to the fact that they can be compared between external measurements and UE reports.

 ### Latency and Delay

 This section presents measured and reported latencies versus signal strength to see the effect of different attenuation zones and telemetry test types for multiple UE and MNOs.
-Fig. \ref{fig:latency_boxplot} shows us latency values for the entire dataset, and Fig. \ref{fig:latencyECL_boxplot} shows an example in ECL 1 network conditions.
+Fig. \ref{fig:latency_boxplot} shows us latency values for the entire dataset, and Fig. \ref{fig:latencyECL_boxplot} shows an example in ECL Class 1 network conditions.

 \begin{figure}[ht]
-  \subfloat[Latency measurements from Appendix \ref{appendix_measured_latency} with a baseline just over 1 second.
-Ublox and Quectel performing similarily.]{
+  \subfloat[The figure shows latency measurements from Appendix \ref{appendix_measured_latency} with the 25th percentile above 1 second.
+ZTE, Ericsson and Huawei have a central tendency at 2 seconds, with 95\% of values under 10 seconds.
+Nokia has a median at 8 seconds and 95th percentile at 60 seconds.
+Both Ublox and Quectel modems share similar distributions.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/latency.pdf}
 	\end{minipage}}
  \hfill
-  \subfloat[UE reported latency from Appendix \ref{appendix_tx_latency} and \ref{appendix_rx_latency} with a baseline at 200 ms. Quectel slightly better than Ublox, but outliers extend further.]{
+  \subfloat[The figure shows UE reported latency from Appendix \ref{appendix_tx_latency} and \ref{appendix_rx_latency} with the 25th percentile above 200 ms. ZTE, Ericsson and Huawei have a central tendency between 600 and 700 ms, with 95\% or more values under 7 seconds.
+Nokia has a median at 2 seconds and 95th percentile over 100 seconds.
+The latency distribution of Quectel modems are slightly better than Ublox, but outliers extend further.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/latencyEst.pdf}
 	\end{minipage}}
-\caption{Measured and UE reported latency from Appendix \ref{appendix_plots} with outliers extending up to 300 seconds.
-LTE vendors exhibit latencies under 10 seconds in 90\% of cases, except for Nokia achieving the target in only 50\% of cases.
-Nokia's poor performance results in MTN leading Vodacom in datagram latency.}
+\caption{Measured and UE reported latency using telemetry tests from Appendix \ref{appendix_plots} with outliers extending up to 300 seconds.
+LTE vendors exhibit satisfactory latencies under 10 seconds in 95\% of cases, except for Nokia achieving the target in only 50\% of measurements.
+Nokia's poor performance results in MTN leading Vodacom in datagram latency in both cases.
+Looking at the 25th percentile as a baseline, it appears that UE reported latencies are smaller than measured values by a factor up to 5.}
 \label{fig:latency_boxplot}
 \end{figure}

+There is a large discrepancy in the datagram latency between MTN and Vodacom in both Figure \ref{fig:latency_boxplot} and \ref{fig:latencyECL_boxplot} due to Nokia's poor performance.
+Although LTE vendors show satisfactory latency performance under 10 seconds, Nokia needs to be reconfigured for Vodacom.
+Ublox modem reports and measurements show similar characteristics to Quectel modem measurements, but the Quectel modem reports characteristics worse than expected in ECL Class 1 measurements.
+Latency impacts energy consumption and the ability of the UE to update cloud-based applications timeously.

 \begin{figure}[ht]
-  \subfloat[Latency measurements from Appendix \ref{appendix_latency_MT}.
-Nokia has around 20 seconds latency.
-At around 6 seconds, Quectel is performing slightly better than Ublox around 8 seconds.]{
+  \subfloat[The figure shows latency measurements from Appendix \ref{appendix_latency_MT}.
+Ericsson and Huawei show similar distributions with a median at 3 seconds.
+ZTE too shows a similar distribution, yet with a median extending to just above 1 second.
+On the other hand, Nokia has a median latency of 20 seconds and the entire distribution is above 10 seconds.
+With a median around 6 seconds, Quectel is performing slightly better than Ublox modems.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/latencyECL1.pdf}
 	\end{minipage}}
  \hfill
-  \subfloat[UE reported latency from Appendix \ref{appendix_tx_latency_RT} and \ref{appendix_rx_latency_RT}.
-Nokia has around 100 seconds latency.
-Ublox is performing much better at 5 seconds than Quectel at 40 seconds.]{
+  \subfloat[The figure shows mean UE reported latency from Appendix \ref{appendix_tx_latency_RT} and \ref{appendix_rx_latency_RT}.
+ZTE, Ericsson and Huawei share similar mean latency distributions between 1 and 3 seconds, yet Nokia reports just under 100 seconds.
+Ublox is performing much better with a mean latency distribution at 5 seconds than Quectel at 40 seconds.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/latencyEstECL1.pdf}
 	\end{minipage}}
-\caption{Latency in sending 16-512 byte packet payloads in ECL 1 network conditions with a baseline around 1 second.}
+\caption{Latency in sending 16-512 byte packet payloads in ECL Class 1 network conditions with a mean distribution baseline around 1 second and ranging up to 100 seconds.
+MTN shows a better mean latency distribution than Vodacom due to Nokia.}
 \label{fig:latencyECL_boxplot}
 \end{figure}

-There is a large discrepancy in the datagram latency between MTN and Vodacom due to Nokia's poor performance.
-Ublox reports similar characteristics to measurements, but Quectel reports characteristics worse than expected in measurements.

 ### Power Efficiency

 \begin{figure}[ht]
-  \subfloat[Measured average power from Appendix \ref{appendix_energy_MP}.
-Huawei has a lower 25\% baseline at 10 $\mu{W}{h}$.]{
+  \subfloat[The figure shows measured average power from Appendix \ref{appendix_energy_MP}.
+Ericsson and Huawei have central tendencies under 100 $\mu{W}{h}$, unlike ZTE and Nokia with 250 and 4000 $\mu{W}{h}$ respectively.
+Ublox and Quectel modems share similar average power measurement distributions, with Quectel slightly better.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/avgpower.pdf}
 	\end{minipage}}
  \hfill
-  \subfloat[UE reported average power estimation from Appendix \ref{appendix_tx_latency} and \ref{appendix_rx_latency}. ]{
+  \subfloat[The figure shows UE reported average power estimation from Appendix \ref{appendix_tx_latency} and \ref{appendix_rx_latency}.
+ZTE, Ericsson and Huawei show similar central tendencies under 100 $\mu{W}{h}$, yet Nokia is at 400 $\mu{W}{h}$ average power.
+Ublox and Quectel show similar reported average power distributions, with Quectel slightly better.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/avgpowerEst.pdf}
 	\end{minipage}}
-\caption{Average power of telemetry test datagrams with a 25\% baseline around 30 $\mu{W}{h}$.
-At least 50\% of values centered at median range from 30 $\mu{W}{h}$ to 1000 $\mu{W}{h}$, except for Nokia extending up to 10 000 $\mu{W}{h}$ in measurements.
-Quectel shows slightly better values than Ublox.
-MTN remains the leader for datagram power efficiency for various telemetry tests.}
+\caption{Average power of telemetry test datagrams with a 25th percentile baseline around 30 $\mu{W}{h}$.
+LTE vendors show varying results between 30 $\mu{W}{h}$ and 10,000 $\mu{W}{h}$, yet Nokia shows average power consumption worse than ZTE, Ericsson and Huawei by a factor of 20 or more.
+Quectel shows slightly better values than Ublox modems, and MTN remains the leader for datagram power efficiency for various telemetry tests due to Nokia's poor performance..}
+\label{fig:res_avg}
 \end{figure}

+There is a large discrepancy in the energy consumption between MTN and Vodacom in Figure \ref{fig:res_avg} and \ref{fig:res_avgECL}.
+Average power measurements and reports from UE modems show that Nokia is consuming more energy than ZTE, Ericsson and Nokia by a factor of 20 or more.
+Ublox and Quectel show similar average power distributions when considering the entire dataset, yet vary in the mean average power distributions for ECL Class 1.
+Power consumption impacts battery longevity as in \S\ref{res_battery}.

 \begin{figure}[ht]
   \subfloat[Average power measurements from Appendix \ref{appendix_measured}]{